ARMAGEDONgtx/IoT-system-PLC-data-to-InfluxDB/README.md

 1. Setup machine with InfluxDB database stable realease (1.7.x).
 You can followe these steps https://devconnected.com/how-to-install-influxdb-on-ubuntu-debian-in-2019/#II_Installing_InfluxDB_20

 2. Install Python3.5+ on the same machine or on some other.
+Requiremets for Linux and Windows version are in corresponding folders.

 # Configuration